wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Searching.md

 Searching
 =====================

-Search in SDS provides a way to search text, fields, and so on across the Sequential Data Store.
-This topic covers the searching for SdsStreams, SdsTypes, and SdsStreamViews.
+You can search text and fields across the Sequential Data Store.
+This topic covers searching for SdsStreams, SdsTypes, and SdsStreamViews.

 Searching for streams
 =====================